rwang-z/STFactor/README.md

 STFactor is a method to identify underlying factors of spatially resolved transcriptomics

-For more details, please read our paper: **Deciphering the spatial patterns and associated genes of factors underlying spatially resolved transcriptomics**
+For more details, please read our paper: **Deciphering the spatial patterns and associated genes of factors underlying spatially resolved transcriptomics**.

 ## Prerequisite